juju4/Azure-Sentinel/Parsers/ASimDns/ARM/vimDnsVectraAI/README.md

 ARM template for ASIM Dns schema parser for Vectra AI Streams.

-This ASIM parser supports normalizing Vectra AI Steams logs to the ASIM DNS normalized schema.
+This ASIM parser supports normalizing Vectra AI Streams logs to the ASIM DNS normalized schema.

 The Advanced Security Information Model (ASIM) enables you to use and create source-agnostic content, simplifying your analysis of the data in your Microsoft Sentinel workspace.